 Endurance owns a 100% interest in 26 Yukon quartz claims located in the Watson Lake district, Yukon Territory immediately west of the Bandito Property.
 The claims were staked to cover a previously mapped intrusive syenite and/or trachyte breccia.
 The breccia on Fuego is similar to breccia mapped on the Bandito property.
 Historic sampling suggests that the Fuego property also hosts potential for shale-hosted zinc and lead mineralization.

 A program of prospecting, rock sampling, reconnaissance soil sampling, and additional claim staking was completed in 2011.
-The identification of soil samples anomalous in niobium, zinc and lead justify further work.
+The identification of soil samples anomalous in niobium, zinc and lead justify further work, but no work was conducted in 2012.